 Where is Yarmouth?

-Yarmouth is a Massachusetts town, located in the mid-Cape section of Cape Cod.
-It’s located right off Route 6 and is convenient to get to.
-It’s one of the more popular destinations in the area with lots of fun things to do.
+Yarmouth is a town in Massachusetts, located in the mid-Cape section of Cape Cod.
+It's located right off Route 6 and is convenient to get to.
+It's one of the area's more popular destinations, with lots of fun things to do.

 Skull Island Adventure Golf & Sports World